lum4chi/housing/README.md

 # Housing
-Data crawler & analysis to find housing.
+Data crawler & analysis tools to find housing.

 Instruction: crawl some data first, then use notebooks to explore data.